solipsse/AS-A2-COMPUTERSCIENCE/Network-internet-security-system-software.md

 			- maintain and keep track of FAT/NTFS
 				- Each file allocation units (FAU) is being track for free space and what files is stored on them
 				- maintain and keep track of directory structure
-					- keep track of action like, cut copy paste, move, open, close, or writing of files
+					- keep track of action like, cut copy paste, move, open, close, or writing of files or folder
 		- **memory**
 			- allocate process to memory
 			- only allow one address for one process